Bophut Koh Samui

-The beaches transform at night to a gentler pace.
-Intimate candlelit dinner on the beach or a live show.
+The beaches transform at night to a gentler pace in Bophut.
+Enjoy an intimate candlelit dinner on the beach or a live show in the bars.
 Vendors saunter along the beach selling lanterns and luminous toys.
-In the evening beaches are a great place to watch the sunset.
-Sunsets and views of the neighbouring island Koh Phangan have great views from the north of the island.
+In the evening Bophut beach is a great place to watch the sunset.
+Sunsets and views of the neighbouring island Koh Phangan are breathtaking.

-Fisherman Village is located in Bophut Koh Samui.
-Situated on sandy beaches the village has a long history in Koh Samui.
-Restaurants serving traditional Thai and International cuisine line the shore.
+Situated on the sandy beaches the Fisherman village has a long history in Koh Samui.
+Restaurants serving traditional Thai and International cuisine line the shore of Bophut.
 Bophut’s Friday night market awakens Fisherman Village bringing it to life with tourists and locals shopping for bargains.
 Samui is famous for night markets.
 Fisherman Market does not disappoint with the night market.

 The street comes alive when the main road closed to traffic.
 Parking is outside of the village.
-Scooters are parked everywhere.
-Stalls crammed along either side of the street.
+Scooters are parked everywhere in Bophut.
+There are stalls crammed along either side of the street.
 Every description of food imaginable including octopus and insects are ready for purchasing.
 Tempting shoppers to buy their goods vendors offer samples of delicacies and homemade ice-cream.
 Market vendors sell clothes, souvenirs, crafts and electrical goods.
-Stall holders expect you to haggle its part of the shopping experience.
-Entertaining the shoppers are talented fire performers, jugglers and musicians.
-High-end boutiques mingle with old traditional houses.
+The stallholders expect you to haggle its part of the shopping experience in Koh Samui.
+Entertaining the market shoppers are talented fire performers, jugglers, and musicians.

-Bophut is steeped in Thai and Chinese culture.
-Believed to be the oldest part of Koh Samui.
-Fishing has declined since the increase in tourism.
-The fishing industry originally supported everyday life for the locals.
-Modern buildings stand next to traditional wooden houses originally built in the early 20th century.
-Chinese immigrants constructed and inhabited the wooden houses.
-The first inhabitants lived basic lives with limited resources farming and fishing to survive.
-Coconut plantations and fruit trees were planted to improve sustainability on the island.
+Bophut is steeped in Thai and Chinese culture and believed to be the oldest part of Koh Samui.
+The fishing industry originally supported everyday life for the locals sadly tourism is killing the trade.
+Modern buildings stand next to the traditional wooden houses originally built in the early 20th century.
+The Chinese immigrants constructed and inhabited the wooden houses in Bophut.
+The first inhabitants lived basic lives on the island.
+The settlers had limited resources of farming and fishing to survive.
+The coconut plantations and fruit trees were planted in Samui to improve sustainability on the island.

-The history gives an insight to how they lived before tourism took over.
-Converted to shops and restaurants some of the old houses still have traditional features.
+The history gives an insight into how they lived before tourism took over.
+Converted to shops and restaurants some of the old houses still have their traditional features.
 Bophut’s Mediterranean feel comes from the French outpost once in Fisherman Village.
-Wat Bo Puttharam Temple is located on the 4171.
+Wat Bo Puttharam Temple is located in the 4171.
 The temple is at the heart of the local community.
-Visiting daily the locals donate gifts and pray to Buddha.
-Monks wearing distinctive orange robes feed stray dogs in the temple grounds.
-The temple is a sanctuary of tradition and culture.
+Monks wearing distinctive orange robes feed stray dogs in the Bophut temple grounds.
 Respect the rules of the temple take off your shoes.
 Dress appropriately covering your shoulders and knees.

 The bend at Fisherman Market is a deep curve notorious for police stop checks.
 The police stop tourist and locals for not wearing safety helmets and drink driving.
-They can see you coming but you can not see them.
-Fines must be paid immediately to the police officer giving the fine.
+They can see you coming but you can not see them hiding.
+The fines must be paid immediately to the police officer serving the fine.
 Trying to talk your way out of a fine may exacerbate the situation.
 Pay the fine with a smile and wear your helmet in future.
 Tourists have known to be fined up to 3000 Thai baht for not wearing a helmet.
 The fine is not a set amount it is at the officer’s discretion to set the amount payable.
 It is the law to wear safety helmets and drink driving is against the law.